lbfalvy/orchid/notes/new_macro_model.md

 Macros are checked from the outermost block inwards.

 1. For every name token, test all named macros starting with that name
-   1. Take the first rule that matches in each block
-   2. If there are multiple matches across blocks, raise an ambiguity error
-   3. If the tail is implicit, recurse on it
+   1. If the tail is implicit, continue iterating
 2. Test all prioritized macros
    1. Take the first rule that matches in the highest prioritized block